Toebzy/Recommendation-System/README.md

 We designed the code to be adaptable for potential future use with a larger dataset.
 If we acquire software capable of handling larger datasets, the only necessary modification would be updating the file path.

-Additionally, we faced the challenge of deciding which movies to recommend.
+Additionally, we faced the challenge with our content based recommender of deciding which movies to recommend.
 Many films in our dataset had one or fewer reviews, making it impractical to base recommendations on such limited feedback.
 To address this, we opted to generate recommendations based on movies in the upper 10th quantile.
 This criterion ensures that all recommended movies have received at least 27 reviews.
 While our dataset still contained 100,000 ratings, we had hoped to work with an even larger dataset for more comprehensive results.

+For our collaborative filtering system we used a sparse matrix and figured this could be throwing off recommendations and therefore created another collaborative filtering system using singular value decomposition to decompose the user-item matrix since SVD is less sensitive to sparse data

+We originally wanted to create a hybrid system between content-based and collaborative filtering using gradient descent and matrix factorization, but Jupyter Notebook ran into memory issues and was unable to run it.

 ## Theoretical Foundation
+There are many different types of recommendation systems and we decided to create two different types, content-based and collaborative filtering.
-To recommend anything to a user we first needed to decide what variables we would recommend based on.
+Four our content-based system we first needed to decide what variables we would recommend based on.
 Based on our dataset, we decided on the WAR (weighted average rating) movie and a genre of your choice, we then developed a function using NLP and Text Vectorization, checking the cosine similarity and then ranking by WAR to recommend movies.
-However, there is no definitive way to recommend movies perfectly.
-Users might like something more than highly rated movies, since critics and user reviews often don't share the same views on entertainment.
-We therefore decided to develop a more advanced algorithm, that takes a user's similarities and recommends movies based on similar users' ratings.
-This should give more accurate recommendations based on the previous theory.
+With content-based systems the main problem you run into is that you don't get to show the user something different, the recommendation will always be based on what we know the user likes and means you end up recommending a lot of similar items.
+This is why we decided to also make a collaborative filtering system, where we find users that are similar to our user and make recommendations based on the WAR of movies based on the most similar users ratings.
+This was done by creating a user-item matrix and utilizing cosine similarity to create a similarity matrix between users.

 ## User Research
 ### User 1